How to win at Solitaire

 Remarks

 This strategy/algorithm is quite simple.
 It does not require to “count cards”, i.e. keep track of which cards were seen in the stock.
 It doesn’t require to make guesses on where such or such face-down card must be located.
-And the procedure is the same all along the game; there is no special treatement of the opening or ending.
+And the procedure is the same all along the game; there is no special treatment of the opening or ending.
 It’s stateless, a programmer would say.

 As such, this strategy is also not optimal: it cannot win all the deals that are theorically finishable.
 It has a winning rate of 52% in “turn one” mode, and 18% in “turn three”.
 For something more successful (but also much more complex!), see this strategy by Jupiter Scientific.